googleapis/genai-toolbox/README.md

 ### Tools

-The `tools` section of your `tools.yaml` define groups of tools, which can be used to allow group them based on what tools you want your agent to have access too.
+The `tools` section of your `tools.yaml` define your tools: what kind of tool it is, which source it affects, what parameters it takes, etc.

 ```yaml
 tools: